Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion: Proof Outline

 It turns out, as a remarkable fact, that uniform block factorization of entropy for a distribution $\mu$ over $[q]^V$ is \emph{equivalent} to global entropy contraction for the weighted simplicial complex $(\SC,\mu)$.

-\begin{lem} A distribution $\mu$ over $[q]^V$ satisfies the $\ell$-uniform block factorization of entropy with some constant $C$ if and only if the corresponding weighted simplicial complex $(\SC,\mu)$ satisfies order-$(n-\ell,n)$ global entropy contraction with rate $\kappa$, where $C \kappa = \ell/n$. \end{lem}
+\begin{lemma} A distribution $\mu$ over $[q]^V$ satisfies the $\ell$-uniform block factorization of entropy with some constant $C$ if and only if the corresponding weighted simplicial complex $(\SC,\mu)$ satisfies order-$(n-\ell,n)$ global entropy contraction with rate $\kappa$, where $C \kappa = \ell/n$. \end{lemma}

 The proof of \cref{lem:equiv} can be found in \cref{subsubsec:proof-claim}.
 As a consequence, to prove \cref{lem:down-up-k}, it suffices to establish global entropy contraction for the weighted simplicial complex $(\SC,\mu)$.